 We’re all live broadcasters now.
-With the advent of Twitter’s Periscope, Instagram Stories and Facebook Live, everyone has the ability to live stream what they’re doing – inane or otherwise – and beam it across their social networks.
+With the advent of X, formerly Twitter’s Periscope, Instagram Stories and Facebook Live, everyone has the ability to live stream what they’re doing – inane or otherwise – and beam it across their social networks.

 It’s a game changer for social users, and, as is often the case, it’s becoming a game changer for brands.
 Companies haven’t dived in completely because live streaming is fraught with risks at a time when a little bit of bad publicity can go a very long way.